gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 ---
 layout: post
-title: Gogol's Overcoat — On Invisibility, Desire, and the Weight of a Name
+title: "Gogol's Overcoat: On Invisibility, Desire, and the Weight of a Name"
 date: 2025-07-09
-description: A close reading of the strangest, most devastating short story ever written — and what it says about being human.
+description: A close reading of the strangest, most devastating short story ever written, and what it says about being human.
 tags: readings, literature,
 ---